Skip to main content

 Employment

-Tasmania’s unemployment rate remains too high, especially among young and mature workers.
-Governments need to address this, for example by reversing excessive casualisation of the workforce, introducing protections for gig economy workers and cracking down on ageism.
+Tasmania’s unemployment rate remains too high among both young and mature workers.
+Governments need to address this, for example by reversing excessive casualisation of the workforce, introducing better protections for gig economy workers and cracking down on ageism.

 Equality

-Every person is entitled to equality, irrespective of characteristics such as race, gender, sexual orientation, faith, ability and age.
-Barriers to equality must be addressed with better public policy and laws.
-Attempts by the Federal Government to water down Tasmania’s strong anti-discrimination legislation must be fiercely resisted.
+Every person has a fundamental right to equality, irrespective of characteristics such as race, gender, sexual orientation, faith, ability and age, and any barrier to equality must be addressed urgently with better public policy and laws.
+In particular, any attempt by a Federal Government to water down Tasmania’s strong anti-discrimination legislation must be fiercely resisted.

 Foreign affairs